astrails/mac-install/README.markdown

 * [Copyright](#copy)

+<a name=initialsetup></a>
+## Initial Setup

+During the standard initial setup

+* wnable FileVault and write down the master password (store in 1Password)
+* do not allow icloud to reset filevault.

+After the setup - full suystem update.

 <a name=appstore></a>
 ## AppStore

 Login into the AppStore, go to "Purchases" and download all relevant apps.

 In particular make sure to install Xcode.

+Do not install (install non-app-store-version instead):

+* Evernote
+* 1Password
+* Things

 <a name=3rdparty></a>
 ## 3rd party